Fall23-DSCI-510/final-project-malllikag/README.md

 Generate visualizations with 'python src/visualize_results.py'.
 Visualizations are tailored to Los Angeles and saved in 'results/'.

 Results:
-Key findings are summarized in the README, providing insights into the relationship between green spaces and well-being in Los Angeles.
+Key findings regarding crime patterns, hotspots, and demographic correlations are summarized in results, providing valuable insights into the crime landscape in Los Angeles.